 I wanted to go back to the UK.

 But I had a word with myself (once the morning sickness was over), made sure I rocked pregnancy and worked hard to do it.
 I was pretty far in denial and frightened of what might be.
 I focused on being fit, healthy and mindful, especially around the birth and was lucky enough to have a positive experience.
-The love I felt for Frankie was instant, and I’m shocked and amazed daily at just how deeply I feel for my little girl.
+The love I felt for Frankie, and then Teddy, was instant, and I’m shocked and amazed daily at just how deeply I feel for my kids, even though they drive me mental.
 And how instinctive Janis and I are as parents.
 It’s tough, but we get through it and we are really proud of how far we have all come.

 That said, you still might find me tear-stained and covered in baby puke on occasion.
 That’s motherhood.